Q – What are your fees for helping me with credit correction?

 Q – How long will a bankruptcy filing stay on my credit report?

 A – If you have filed for bankruptcy in the past you can expect the credit reporting agencies to list this on your credit report for 7 to 10 years.
 If you filed Chapter 7 it will be listed on your credit report for 10 years, and if you filed Chapter 13 it will appear for 7 years.
 Please understand that if you started the bankruptcy process but never completed it, a bankruptcy mark will still appear on your credit report for the same duration of time as mentioned.
-However, instead of the notion being filed it will be noted as dismissed.
+However, instead of the motion being filed it will be noted as dismissed.

 Q – What is the Fair Credit Reporting Act and how does it protect me?